 However, with the recent development in the field of online marketing, there is two-way communication happening between marketers and their target consumers.
 They can engage in direct and indirect communication.
 Let us take the example of newspaper ads.
 Newspaper ads mostly revolve around a single product or a brand.

 Online marketing is a multi-dimensional affair.

-Unlike traditional marketing, marketers need to take into consideration multiple streams of options.
+Unlike traditional marketing, marketers developing an online marketing strategy need to take into consideration multiple streams of options.
 They have the option to advertise on the internet through search engines, pay per click, social networking, etc. However, all these online marketing options take time; they consume a lot of resources and still, it’s not as cost-effective as print ads.

 What makes internet marketing effective?

 Internet marketing methods are a two-way communication process.
 First, marketers inform their target consumers about their products and services.
 Then, consumers inform others about them.
 In this way, people get to know about their products even before other consumers do.

 So how does traditional marketing work well online?

 The main advantage of using online marketing methods is that the audience is global.
 This helps in gaining access to a wider variety of consumers.
 Another advantage of traditional marketing is that it is an interactive communication process.
 Traditional marketing usually works by sending printed circulars and advertisements to consumers.
 But in the case of online marketing, marketers can create a presence in websites such as Facebook, MySpace, twitter, etc… Consumers interact with these sites and share opinions and views about the brand.

 All in all, it can be said that both traditional and online media marketing work well together.